 Discipline: The Tutor may veto any Tether that the Student makes, or that is made with them.
 To do this, they must voice their objection when the Tether is declared, and show their Tether card; this will cause the new Tether to fail, and another attempt to make the same Tether cannot be made for the rest of the event.
 This has no effect on Tethers that already exist.

 Collaboration: The Tutor may accompany their Student to the Geomancy tables and show their Tether card.
-If they do, the Tutor receives no turn at the Geomantic tables - but the Student may take two turns.
+If they do, the Tutor receives no turn at the Geomantic tables - but the Student may take two turns, and the Tutor may confer with them freely.
 This means that they can place two Qualities, and get their Hex card stamped twice.
 If they are a Sovereign, they may also place or remove an Aegis twice.

 Wisdom: The Student may elect to allow their Tutor to see any Advanced Shaping Lists they currently have access to.